 Why Is the Messiah and Modern Son of Man Hidden?

-Here are just a few prophecies that are relevant to what was mentioned in the video:
+Here are just a few prophecies that are relevant to what was mentioned in the video that you see above:

 "Listen to me, all peoples, from far: the Lord has called me, and from the womb of my mother has God made mention of my name.
 And the Lord God has made my mouth and pen like a sharp sword, in the shadow of God’s hand have I been hidden; and the Lord has made me as a polished arrow, in God’s quiver I have been concealed.
 And God said to me: 'You are My servant, Israel, in whom I will be glorified.'
 But I said: 'I have labored in vain, I have spent my strength for naught and vanity; yet surely my righteousness is with the Lord, and my satisfaction with my God.'
 And now says my God that formed me from the womb to be a loyal servant, to bring Jacob again to God, and that Israel be gathered unto God — for I am honorable in the sight of the Lord, and my God is become my strength.
 Indeed, God said: 'It is not enough that you should be My servant to raise up the tribes of Jacob, and to restore the offspring of Israel.
 I will also give you for a light of all the nations, that My salvation may be unto the ends of the earth.'
 Thus said the Lord, the Redeemer of Israel, his Holy One, to him who is despised of men, to him who is abhorred of nations, to a servant of rulers: 'They shall see, and they shall lower themselves and acknowledge God; because of the Lord that is faithful, even the Holy One of Israel, who has chosen you.'" –– Isaiah 49:1-7